dizhang168/shadow-dom-selection/OLD-selection-api-spec-changes.md

 to be

-2. Otherwise, let startNode and startOffset be the node and offset of the **composed anchor** if direction is "forward" or of the **composed focus** else.
+2. If direction is "forward", let startNode and startOffset be the node and offset of the **composed anchor**.
+Else, let startNode and startOffset be the node and offset of the **composed focus**.
 3. ...
-4. Let endNode and endOffset be the node and offset of the **composed focus** if direction is "forward" or of the **composed anchor** else.
+4. If direction is "forward", let startNode and startOffset be the node and offset of the **composed focus**.
+Else, let startNode and startOffset be the node and offset of the **composed anchor**.

 ### Other Selection API spec updates